Home / Blogs / Management by Objectives (MBO) Versus Traditional Appraisals

-Management by Objectives (MBO) versus Traditional Appraisals: What’s best for your business?
+Management by Objectives (MBO) Versus Traditional Appraisals

 Effective employee performance evaluation is absolutely vital for any organisation striving for success.
 After all, without them, how are you supposed to track progress?
 However, nowadays there is much debate over the latest intriguing method: Management by Objectives or MBOs.
 This article will discuss how it fares versus the more traditional performance appraisal, and aims to shed light on how each approach can contribute to achieving organisational goals and improving overall employee performance.